How to Best Take Care of the Spindly and Green Spider Plant

-When it comes to nicknames, the spider plant is only really rivaled by the monstera deliciosa.
+When it comes to nicknames, the spider plant (or Chlorophytum comosum) is only really rivaled by the monstera deliciosa.
 Ribbon plant, St. Bernard’s lily, spider ivy, and hen and chickens are just a few of the monikers the spider plant has gotten over the years.
 Like pothos, spider plants are known for their ease of care, which makes them great for first-time plant owners and those who usually opt for faux plants.

 If you get their watering and lighting right, you’ll have a happy plant that sprouts off many more smaller plants.
 Learn more about this spectacular variation below and how to care for their variegated tendrils.